Published on July 23, 2025

 Even one drowning is one too many.

-In Alberta, the supervisor being absent or distracted is 100% of the risk factors associated with children drowning under the age of five.
-Whether it's a pool, bathtub, water park, or beach; always watch children actively around water — even if they can swim.
-Remind your children and young adults frequently about water safety, it could save a life.
+In Alberta, the supervisor being absent or distracted is 100 per cent of the risk factors associated with children drowning under the age of five.
+Whether it's a pool, bathtub, water park or beach; always watch children actively around water — even if they can swim.
+Remind your children and young adults frequently about water safety; it could save a life.

 Water Safety Tips:

-• Boating Safety.
-Choose it.
-Use it.
-Always wear a lifejacket when in a boat.
+- Always wear a lifejacket when on a boat.

-• Backyard pools are especially dangerous for small children.
-Ensure adequate barriers are in place such as four-sided fencing (recommended at least 1.2 m in height, with gaps no larger than 10 cm) along with a self-closing, self-latching gate.
+- Backyard pools are especially dangerous for small children.
+Ensure adequate barriers are in place such as four-sided fencing (recommended at least 1.8 metres in height as per National Building Code standards) along with a self-closing, self-latching gate.

-The third week in July is designated as National Drowning Prevention Week.
+The third week in July is designated as National Drowning Prevention Week when Canada’s drowning rate is at its highest.
 The goal is to build awareness and educate communities about drowning prevention.

 COLD Water Awareness - Lakes, Rivers and Streams